 Step 1: Find your matter (project, initiative) shortcuts

-Step 2: Create an entry for specific matter (project, initiative)
+Step 2: Create an entry for a specific matter (project, initiative)

-Click the plus (+) button next to any matter (project, initiative) in these lists.
-This opens the entry creation modal with that matter already selected.
+Click the "+" (plus) button next to any matter (project, initiative) in these lists.
+This opens the Create Entry modal with that matter already selected.

 Step 1: Access the Timer Board

-Click the "Timers" tab in the far lefthand panel of the Laurel web app to open your Timer Board.
+Click the "Timers" button in the far left-hand panel of the Laurel Web App to open your Timer Board.

 Method 6: Duplicate existing entries